gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## LIFE Office

-The Life Office shall provide logistical support for the International Quizzing Competition and the director will provide operational oversight of the event.
+The LIFE office shall provide logistical support for the International Quizzing Competition and the director will provide operational oversight of the event.

+The LIFE office will:

-- The LIFE Office shall recommend venues for the international competition to the CQLT for approval.
+- Recommend venues for the international competition to the CQLT for approval
-- The LIFE Office shall coordinate the international quizzing event and act as the sole liaison between the CQLT and the staff of the venue.
+- Coordinate the international quizzing event and act as the sole liaison between the CQLT and the staff of the venue
-- The LIFE Office will provide bookkeeping services, including billing and paying expenses for the CQLT as requested.
+- Provide bookkeeping services, including billing and paying expenses for the CQLT as requested

 ## Budget and Finance

-The CQLT shall prepare a balanced annual programming budget including the International Quizzing event, operational expenses and fees for LIFE Office services.
-A copy of the budget shall be forwarded to the Vice President Nurture & Development in Canada and the Vice President for U.S. Church Ministries for their information.
-The CQLT shall provide annual financial reports to each C&MA national office and each district quizzing program.
+The CQLT shall prepare a balanced annual programming budget including the International Quizzing event, operational expenses and fees for LIFE office services.
+A copy of the budget shall be forwarded to the Vice President Nurture and Development in Canada and the Vice President for U.S. Church Ministries for their information.
+The CQLT shall provide annual financial reports to each CMA national office and each district quizzing program.

 ## Amenability

 The CQLT and LIFE office is amenable to the Vice President for Church Ministries in the U.S.

-## C&MA International Quizzing Budget Guidelines
+## CMA International Quizzing Budget Guidelines

 ### International Quiz Meet

 #### Possible Income Sources

-- Registration Fees
+- Registration fees
      - Quizzers, coaches, and guests
-- Spectator Fees
+- Spectator fees
-- Quizzing Merchandise
+- Quizzing merchandise

 #### Possible Expenses

-- Accommodations/Meals
+- Accommodations/meals
-- OfficialsaEURtm expenses
+- Officials' expenses
 - Speaker/event programming
 - Awards
-- Quizzing Merchandise
+- Quizzing merchandise
 - Venue selection and development
-- Administrative support (LIFE Office)
+- Administrative support (LIFE office)

-### C&MA Quizzing Leadership Team (CQLT)
+### CMA Quizzing Leadership Team (CQLT)

 #### Possible Income Sources

-- Annual quizzing fee ($5-10/quizzer)
+- Annual quizzing fee (US$5-US$10/quizzer)
-- One-time start up grants from C&MA U.S./Canada
+- One-time start up grants from CMA U.S./Canada
 - Donations
 - Licensing fees for questions, profits from quizzing resources